Prendus/secure-eval/README.md

 # Secure Eval

-Allows secure eval execution of JavaScript code in a browser context.
+Allows relatively secure execution of JavaScript code in a browser context.

 ## Use

 Basically you just import the `secureEval` function, pass it some code as a string, and await the result.
-`secureEval` returns a promise with the result of what you `postMessage`:
+`secureEval` returns a promise with the result of what you `window.parent.postMessage`:

 ```
-import {secureEval} from 'node_modules/secure-eval/secure-eval';
+import { secureEval } from 'secure-eval';

 const dangerousCode = `
     const dangerousValue = 5;

-    postMessage({
+    window.parent.postMessage({
+        type: 'secure-eval-iframe-result',
         dangerousValue
     });
 `;